 Although Jesus had spoken earlier He was silent during his second appearance before him (John 19:8 - 11).
 Pilate had to threaten him to get a response, since he was totally determined to make sure He would lose his case.
 Christ responded to him because he had ultimate legal power over Him, which Herod did not.

-The classic Bible commentator Matthew Henry makes an interesting point about why Herod likely didn't get any cooperation from Jesus.
-Herod wanted to see him perform a miracle in front of him, "on command," as it were.
-Our Savior, however, didn't do miracles as a means of entertaining or amusing others like a modern magician doing magic tricks.
+The classic Bible commentator Matthew Henry makes an interesting point about why Herod likely did not get any cooperation from Jesus.
+Herod wanted to see him perform a miracle in front of him, "on command" as it were.
+Our Savior, however, did not do miracles as a means of entertaining or amusing others like a modern magician doing magic tricks.